 As you know, I am not a professional analyst, more like your neighbor who’s passionate about dividend investing.
 But I like to study annual reports, balance sheets, and income statements, and here’s a quick glance:

-Aroundtown’s stock price took a 41% nose-dive from the peak over a year ago.
+Aroundtown’s stock price took a brutal nose-dive from the peak, that’s obvious.
 All of this while the business performance is significantly up.
-This smells like Mr. Market provides us with an opportunity here.
+This smells like Mr. Market provides us with an opportunity.